plucdrol/closure-compiler-maven-plugin/README.md

 Forked from [Minify Maven Plugin](http://samaxes.github.io/minify-maven-plugin/).
 That project seems to be inactive.
 In line with the principle of single responsibility, this fork is meant only for processing JavaScript files.
 The [YUI Compressor](http://yui.github.com/yuicompressor/) is dead, so what remains is a maven plugin for [Google Closure Compiler](https://developers.google.com/closure/compiler/).
 I found some plugins for the closure compiler, but found them all to be lacking.
-So I decided to fork the excellent Minify Maven Plugin.
+So I decided to fork the excellent Minify Maven Plugin as a base for a closure compiler maven plugin.

 This plugin combines and minimizes JavaScript files.
 It produces a merged and a minified version.